 Vincent Cho specializes in advancing school leadership and student performance in the digital age.
-A former teacher and administrator, he aims to help schools and educators optimize data about students to improve results and also studies technology in Catholic schools.
-His recent projects have examined 1:1 computing, social media, implementation of computer data systems, and technology’s role in classroom management.
+A former teacher and administrator, he aims to help schools and educatorsthink through the social and organizational problems that come in the presence of trying to help people use data and technology.

 Cho is a faculty program coordinator specializing in assessment literacy and data use and is a member of the Lynch School’s Committee on Technology.
 He also serves on the advisory committee for the Lynch Leadership Academy.